nvdungx/nvdungx.github.io/_posts/2021-08-01-vscode-cmake.md

 # I. C++ project with VSCode

   There are multiple ways of creating C++ project.
-You could chose to go with heavy lifting IDE(Microsoft Visual Studio, Eclipse, Code::Blocks, CLion,...), or just go with plain notepad++, compiler and a console.
+You could choose to go with heavy lifting IDE(Microsoft Visual Studio, Eclipse, Code::Blocks, CLion,...), or go with plain notepad++, compiler, and a console.
-  But all of these IDE required you to install additional software on your PC and the text editor and compiler make it hard for you when you need to debug your program.
+  But all of these IDE required you to install additional software on your PC, and the text editor, compiler combo make it hard when debugging your program.
-Then you may want to start with VsCode, a perfect fit between above options, simple but has enough extension for your needs.
+Then you may want to start with VsCode, a perfect fit between two options above, simple but has enough extension for your needs, and you can use it for different programming languages.

 #### Let's start

 ### 1. Target system

-As mention above, vscode is nothing more than just a text editor with a lot of extensions.
-So to build your C/C++ program you still need to provide the compiler.
+As mention above, vscode is a code editor with a lot of powerful extensions.
+ But at the core, it's still a text editor, and to build your C/C++ program, you still need to provide the compiler.
-The compiler and where and how to install it.
+The compiler, where and how to install it.
 1. Windows
     - [You can get MS visual studio code compiler cl here, it's come with IDE though](https://visualstudio.microsoft.com/vs/features/cplusplus/)
     - [Or you can get MingGW-g++, it's pretty old but yeah](http://mingw-w64.org/doku.php/download)
 2. Linux or Windows Subsystem for Linux
     - Should come with pre-install gnu-g++, you could test with type `g++ --version` to check.
-If it's not installed, then `sudo apt install g++` should done the job
+If it's not installed, then `sudo apt install g++` should do the job

 ### 2. VsCode extensions
-There are a lot to extension, which support C/C++ development on vscode.
-But to keep it simple we normally go with below ones.
+There is a lot of extensions, which support C/C++ development on vscode.
+But to keep it simple, we usually go with one below.
 <figure>
   <img src="/assets/img/blogs/2021_08_01/extension_suggest.png" alt="suggestion extension for C++">
   <figcaption>Ctrl + Shift + X, search for "C++" and you get everything</figcaption>
 </figure>

 ### 3. Let's build and debug it
-Alright after you get all the extension and compiler in place, let's create a simple C++ program and try to build it.
+Alright, after you get all the extensions and compiler in place, let's create a simple C++ program and try to build it.
 - Create a folder for your project, open vscode then **[Ctrl + k + o]** to open your project folder.
 - Create a main.cpp and input your sample code.
 {% highlight c++ %}